WELCOME TO MY BLOG

 Crikey it's finally alive.
 Paul joined me under the hood checking the fuel lines whilst my wife Helen was on the key and checking the oil pressure.
 After patiently putting up with this build over the years Helen was quite excited that it all worked.

 With the steering done I'd now run out of excuses not to fire this thing up.
 I'd checked it all over time and time again but I'd built the motor 8 years ago and was expecting an epic, youtube failure lurking around the corner.
 A proud moment, the first gallon of gasoline is poured.
-Time to che
+Time to check and invest in some new fire extinguishers.

 I finally went 100% digital yesterday when I reluctantly gave away by last stock of Agfa Record Rapid paper, fabulous stuff back in the day.
 I guess the enlarger now needs to go too.